NO FEE UNLESS WE WIN

 Adhere to Texas Motorcycle Laws: Safety for All Road Users

-Advocates for motorcycle safety consistently emphasize that can significantly reduce the risk of head injuries and fatalities.
+Advocates for motorcycle safety consistently emphasize that wearing helmets can significantly reduce the risk of head injuries and fatalities.
 By complying with helmet laws, we can all contribute to a safer driving environment.
 Together, let’s prioritize safety and look out for one another on the roads.

 Each slice represents a different factor contributing to motorcycle fatalities in Texas.
 A larger slice indicates a greater proportion of fatalities associated with that factor, highlighting the importance of helmet use and safe riding practices.